kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-gravitoken.md

 </ul>
 <p>As a result of the functions listed above, a deep liquidity pool is created, the GRV price is stabilized, and a reliable pricing floor is established.
 Holders of GRV tokens are rewarded through a reduction in circulation supply and a steady increase in value.&nbsp;In the end, a strong marketing budget can contribute to the growth and development of the gravitoken community.</p>
 <h3 id="5">Can gravitoken be mined?</h3>
 <p><strong>Gravitoken Coin cannot be mined.</strong>&nbsp;To begin with, 1 billion tokens were created, but over time this number will decrease.
-Mining gravitoks will not be possible in the future as no new gravitoks will be created.</p>
+Mining gravitokens will not be possible in the future as no new gravitokens will be created.</p>
 {% include youtube.html width="560" height="315" id="lsBNG2-C4z0" start="0" title="What is GraviToken and how does it work" %}
 <h3 id="6">Gravitoken Wallet &ndash; How to store Gravitoken?</h3>
 <p>It is possible to store Gravitoken in both hardware and software wallets.
 It is important to note that both of these wallet types have advantages and disadvantages, and they are suitable for different purposes.</p>